RocketChat/Rocket.Chat.ReactNative/README.md

 Readme will guide you on how to config.

 ## Current priorities
-1) Jitsi integration
+1) Omnichannel support
-2) Notification Preferences
+2) E2E encryption
-3) Two-way authentication
-4) Bugsnag
-5) Optional Analytics
-6) Typescript
-7) Prettier

 ## Features
 | Feature                                                   	    | Status 	|